jorgebucaran/superfine/README.md

 patch(lastNode, nextNode, container)
 ```

 So, what's a virtual DOM?
-A virtual DOM is a description of what a DOM should look like using a tree of plain JavaScript objects called virtual nodes.
-By comparing the old and new virtual DOM we can update the parts of the DOM that actually changed instead of rendering the entire document from scratch.
+A virtual DOM is a description of what a DOM should look like using a tree of JavaScript objects called virtual nodes.
+By comparing the old and new virtual DOM we can update the parts of the DOM that changed instead of rendering the entire document from scratch.

 The [next example](https://codepen.io/jorgebucaran/pen/KoqxGW) shows how to use HTML attributes to synchronize the text of an input with a heading element.
 Superfine nodes support [HTML attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes), [SVG attributes](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute), [DOM events](https://developer.mozilla.org/en-US/docs/Web/Events), [keys](#keys) and [lifecycle events](#lifecycle-events).